ylw-PotatoTornado/dev-takehome-spr25/README.md

 ## Onwards 🐔

 All your remaining tasks are based on whether you are a front-end/back-end developer.
 Navigate yourself to either `FRONTEND.md` or `BACKEND.md` for instructions.
 If you are a full-stack developer, you can do any amount of tasks from both in any order but we recommend you do the back-end portion first.

+### Breakdown of Task Sections

+There are a number of tasks in each- please remember **you do not have to do everything** and **you are not penalized for it**.
+The tasks are broadly classified into the following categories:

+- _Minimum Requirements_: This is a **mandatory section** as it is the bare minimum you need to do for us to be able to assess your ability. _If you are a full-stack developer, it is only compulsory for you to do the minimum requirements in either front-end or back-end_ (pick the one you feel more comfortable with).
+- _Main Requirements_: These are tasks we expect more than 50% of developers doing this take-home assessment to end up doing.
+- _Above and Beyond_: These are tasks we do not expect most developers doing this assessment to undertake.

+Another reminder that you do not have to do more than the minimum requirements.
+While doing more reflects positively, not doing more will not prevent you from moving further in the recruiting process if the code quality is good.

+Good luck and have fun! 🎉